dotnet/csharplang/proposals/function-pointers.md

 ## Detailed Design

 ### funcptr
-The language will allow for the declaration of function pointers using the `funcptr` syntax.
+The language will allow for the declaration of function pointers using the `funcptr` contextual keyword.
 The declaration and usage of function pointers closely resemble that of `delegate`:

 ``` csharp
 unsafe class Example {